Someone once said: “Deer hunting is a lot about nothing.”

 Deer hunting is intensely personal.

-A good friend of mine, a college history professor at Metropolitan Community College and an avid deer hunter, Timothy Shousha, says this about deer hunting: “Humans deer hunt to not learn about their prey, but to learn about themselves.”
+A good friend of mine, a college history professor at Metropolitan Community College and an avid deer hunter, Timothy Shousha of Waterloo, NE, comments about deer hunting: “Humans deer hunt to not learn about their prey, but to learn about themselves.”

 Stopping and sitting or standing quietly, he believes, is a trait that is lost in the modern era.